SimplyKenton/steam-game-success-analysis/README.md

 2. **Action developers:** Optimize for volume sales - largest audience but moderate per-game retention
 3. **Indie developers:** Focus on tight, quality experiences - players reward completion and polish over padding

-**SQL Techniques:** UNION ALL for multi-category comparison, LIKE pattern matching, outlier detection and filtering

 ---